 As the intelligence of the conductor leads and coordinates an orchestra, so too our mind is instrumental and a part of the Great Mind.

-While we are living in our physical body we have a chance to observe the Greater Mind at work through all it inspires us to create.
+While we are using a physical body we have a chance to observe the Greater Mind at work through all it inspires us to create.

 When you use your physical body to act on the prodding of the Greater Mind, you are happiest right now, moment to moment to moment.